Studio headphones are an essential piece of kit in any DJs arsenal.

 These models are preferred for mixing and mastering purposes.

 Unlike closed-back models, though, these headphones aren’t ideal for recording or playing instruments in your studio as they do not give you an accurate representation of what exactly you are recording or playing.
-Closed-backs do the job better here.
+Closed-back ones do the job better here.

 Still, if you are going to be concentrated mainly on mixing and mastering, go for this kind.